Vorticode/eternium/docs/index.md

 ## Styles

-To use Eternium styles, `.eternium` or `.eternium-style` must be present on an ancestral element.
+To use the classes in this Styles secion, `.eternium` or `.eternium-style` must be present on an ancestral element.
 Unlike the layout classes, Eternium style classes do not have responsive variants.

 ### Inputs and Buttons